 The photos above show an overview of the station, including the building that once housed the fog signals, the round metal and more typical brick “oil houses” and the keeper’s residence, built in 1858.
 [The station’s second light tower sat on the roof of the house; the current lighthouse, the third one here, dates from 1871.]
 The second photo is a close up of the top of the tower, and the third looks up into the illuminated Fresnel lens.
 The lower row shows the house we lived in, part of the former U.S. Lifesaving Station there, and a shot of “keeper and wife” in the tower doorway.

 Our destination for June of 2016 was the NEW PRESQUE ISLE lighthouse, at the town of the same name, on the shores of Lake Huron.
 Yes, as the name suggests, there is an OLD PRESQUE ISLE lighthouse too.
 The two of them are quite close together.
 The “New” tower, another of the double-wall tapered brick towers, is almost identical in design to the ones at South Manitou, Au Sable, and Big and Little Sable points, all pictured above.
 The original “Old” lighthouse on the Presque Isle Point went into service in 1840, but over time it was determined it was not tall enough nor postioned properly for maximum usefulness to the mariners, and so the “new” tower was built.
 This much taller one went into service in 1871.
-The pictures below are of the “old” tower (on left) and the “new” tower (on right).
+The pictures above are of the “old” tower (on left) and the “new” tower (on right).